-Thank you so much to everyone who has supported GiveOut up to now to make sure we are there for our communities when they need us most.
-For those of you who may be finding out about GiveOut, please do read on and know that you are warmly invited to join in our work.
+Thank you so much to everyone who has joined GiveOut in helping to ensure that LGBTQI organisations around the world have more of the resources they need to defend our communities, tackle inequalities, and campaign for lasting change.

+For those of you who may be finding out about GiveOut, please do read on and know that you are warmly asked to join in our work and support the global movement for LGBTQI human rights.